 The tolling bell that you hear on this page is a real fire bell.
 It was purchased by the Tucson Volunteer Fire Department in 1881, and is still in service.
 It is housed in the bell tower at Fire Central – Tucson Fire Department’s downtown headquarters – and used for ceremonial duty.

 Throughout most of history, the life of a firefighter has been closely associated with the ringing of a bell.
-As he began his hours of duty, it is the bell that started the shift.
-Through the day and night, each alarm was sounded by a bell, which called him to fight fire and to place his life in jeopardy for the good of his fellow man.
-And when the fire was out, and the alarm had come to and end, the bell rang three times to singal the end.
+As he began his hours of duty, the bell started the shift.
+Throughout the day and night, each alarm was sounded by a bell, calling him to fight fire and to place his life in jeopardy for the good of his fellow man.
+And when the fire was out, the bell rang out three times to signal that the incident had concluded.